Aldingbourne: History

 First documented in 683 AD as Aldingburne, then 200 years later as Ealdingburnan, the name describes a stream or bourne (now known as Aldingbourne Rife) belonging to Ealda, a Saxon settler.
-The place is described in the Domesday Book (1086) as having 69 households (28 villagers, 38 smallholders and three slaves), and a value to the lord of the manor of £18.
+Aldingeborne is described in the Domesday Book of 1086 as having 69 households (28 villagers, 38 smallholders and three slaves), a value to the lord of the manor of £18 and in the largest 20 per cent of settlements recorded in the survey; as well as agricultural holdings and resources, the church was listed, and the tenant in chief was the bishop of Chichester.
+It was in the Hundred of Boxgrove.

+In 1861 the parish extended to 3060 acre and had a population of 772.
+The population in 2011 was 3,819, and had increased to 4,443 by 2021.

+Parish church

-The Anglican parish church is dedicated to St Mary, and in 1861 had a population of 772.
+The ancient Grade-I-listed Anglican parish church is dedicated to St Mary the Virgin.
 According to Sussex Notes and Queries, the history of the church building "is not clear".
 Different parts of the church date from both the twelfth and thirteenth century, with the chancel having been built in the thirteenth century.
 Later additions include a porch dating from the seventeenth century and an organ chamber that was "wholly modern" in 1944.

-Economy
+Economy and locality

 Agriculture occupies most of the land use and is a major employer.
 Other key industries include food and hospitality, general retail, the public sector, care, science and automotive-related careers.
+In the parish is Fontwell Park Racecourse, a venue in horse racing which has a compact figure-of-eight chase course and an oval hurdles course.
+Nearby Denmans Garden, a Royal Horticultural Society partner garden open to the public, features some exotic and unusual plants.

+There are 33 listed buildings in the parish, including the Regency-period Aldingbourne House.
+The Prince of Wales pub is beside the A29 at Woodgate.

 Education

 Ormiston Six Villages Academy (OSVA) is the main secondary school for the parish and surrounding area.
-It was formerly called Westergate Community School.
+It opened in 2013 and was formerly called Westergate Community School.
+Aldingbourne Primary School is on Westergate Street.

-Sports

-The parish is home to Fontwell Park Racecourse, a venue in horse racing and Denmans Gardens which specialises in exotic and unusual plants.
-Fontwell Park has a compact figure-of-eight chase course and an oval hurdles course.